pingcap/docs-tidb-operator/en/get-started.md

     The default username and password in Grafana are both "admin".

+    For more information about monitoring TiDB Cluster in TiDB Operator, consult [Monitor a TiDB Cluster Using TidbMonitor](monitor-using-tidbmonitor.md).

+## Upgrade TiDB Cluster

+TiDB Operator also makes it easy to perform a rolling upgrade of TiDB Cluster.
+If you've deployed TiDB 3.0 or TiDB 3.1 using TiDB Operator, you can perform an online upgrade to TiDB 4.0.

+In this example, we'll upgrade TiDB Cluster to the "nightly" release.

+Kubernetes makes it possible to both "edit" and "patch" deployed resources.

+`kubectl edit` opens a resource specification in an interactive text editor, where an administrator can make changes and save them.
+If the changes are valid, they'll be propagated to the cluster resources; if they're invalid, they'll be rejected with an error message.
+Note that not all elements of the specification are validated at this time; it's possible to save changes that may not be applied to the cluster even though they're accepted.

+`kubectl patch` applies a specification change directly to the running cluster resources.
+There are several different patch strategies, each of which has various capabilities, limitations, and allowed formats.

+1. Patch the TidbCluster resource

+    In this case, we can use a JSON merge patch to update the version of the TiDB Cluster to "nightly":

+    {{< copyable "shell-regular" >}}

+    ```shell
+    kubectl patch tc basic -n tidb-cluster --type merge -p '{"spec": {"version": "release-4.0-nightly"} }'
+    ```

+    Expected output:

+    ```
+    tidbcluster.pingcap.com/basic patched
+    ```

+2. Wait for all pods to restart

+    Execute this command to follow the progress of the cluster as its components are upgrade.
+You should see some pods transition to "Terminating" and then back to "ContainerCreating" and back to "Running".
+Note the value in the "AGE" pod column to see which pods have restarted.

+    {{< copyable "shell-regular" >}}

+    ```
+    watch kubectl get po -n tidb-cluster
+    ```

+    Expected output:

+    ```
+    NAME                              READY   STATUS        RESTARTS   AGE
+    basic-discovery-6bb656bfd-7lbhx   1/1     Running       0          24m
+    basic-pd-0                        1/1     Terminating   0          5m31s
+    basic-pd-1                        1/1     Running       0          8s
+    basic-pd-2                        1/1     Running       0          19s
+    basic-tidb-0                      2/2     Running       0          2m19s
+    basic-tidb-1                      2/2     Running       0          3m29s
+    basic-tikv-0                      1/1     Running       0          4m13s
+    basic-tikv-1                      1/1     Running       0          4m20s
+    basic-tikv-2                      1/1     Running       0          5m19s
+    ```

+3. Forward port

+    After all pods have been restarted, you should be able to see that the version number of the cluster has changed.
+Note that any port forwarding you set up in a previous step will need to be re-done, because the pod(s) they forwarded to will have been destroyed and re-created.
+If the `kubectl port-forward` process is still running in your shell, kill it before forwarding the port again.

+    {{< copyable "shell-regular" >}}

+    ```
+    kubectl port-forward -n tidb-cluster svc/basic-tidb 4000 > pf4000.out &
+    ```

+4. Check version of TiDB Cluster

+    {{< copyable "shell-regular" >}}

+    ```
+    mysql -h 127.0.0.1 -P 4000 -u root -e 'select tidb_version()\G'
+    ```

+    Expected output:

+    ```
+    *************************** 1. row ***************************
+    tidb_version(): Release Version: v4.0.0-6-gdec49a126
+    Edition: Community
+    Git Commit Hash: dec49a12654c4f09f6fedfd2a0fb0154fc095449
+    Git Branch: release-4.0
+    UTC Build Time: 2020-06-01 10:07:32
+    GoVersion: go1.13
+    Race Enabled: false
+    TiKV Min Version: v3.0.0-60965b006877ca7234adaced7890d7b029ed1306
+    Check Table Before Drop: false
+    ```

+For more details about upgrading TiDB Cluster running in TiDB Operator, consult [Upgrade TiDB Cluster](upgrade-a-tidb-cluster.md).

 ## Destroy TiDB Cluster

 After you've finished testing, you may wish to destroy the TiDB Cluster.